msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/4_Implement_Azure_Security/4_1_User_Authentication_and_Authorization/readme.md

     - When to use SAS
       - when workload on the application is storage heavy, app can directly share SAS with user to access data instead.
     - when not to use SAS?
+- Private endpoints vs Managed Identities
+  - Private Endpoints for Azure App Configuration
+    - configuring the firewall to block all connections to app configuration on public internet.
+    - Increase security for VNet ensuring data doesn't escape VNet.
+    - Securely connect to app configuration store from on-premises network that connect to the VNet
+      - using VPN or ExpressRoutes with private-peering

+- Azure Key Vault best practices
+  - Logging
+    - enable logging and alerts
+  - Use separate key vaults
+    - one vault per application per environment
+  - control access to your vault
+    - restrict key vault data as it is sensitive and business critical
+  - backup
+    - create regular backup of vault on update/delete/create of objects within a vault.
+  - recovery
+    - turn on soft-delete and purge protection to prevent force deletion of secrets.
+- To access Azure resources using service principals, we need 2 parameters:
+  - Directory ID
+  - Application ID
+- Uses of service principals:
+  - Automated Deployments: Continuous Integration and Continuous Deployment (CI/CD) pipelines can use Service Principals to deploy and manage Azure resources automatically.
+  - Application Authentication: Service Principals can be used as application identities to access Azure resources securely from within an application.
+  - PowerShell or Azure CLI Scripts: Service Principals can be used in scripts to automate resource management tasks.
+  - Azure Virtual Machines: Service Principals can be assigned to virtual machines, allowing them to access other Azure resources without needing user credentials.